bigbluebutton/bbb-install/README.md

 | 32769-65535   | UDP           | relay ports range |

-Before running `bbb-install.sh` to setup the TURN server (which installs and configures the `coturn` package), you need
+Before running `bbb-install-2.5.sh` to setup the TURN server (which installs and configures the `coturn` package), you need

   * A fully qualified domain name (FQDN) with
     * an A record that resolves to the server's public IPV4 address